Zero-dimensional models for gravitational and scalar QED decoherence: Scalar QED model

+For the latter master equation, decoherence proceeds more rapidly than amplitude damping.
+Note that the initial, even superposition state (\ref{supeq}) is an eigenstate of the operator $a^2$ since $a^2|\pm\alpha\rangle=\alpha^2|\pm\alpha\rangle$, so that the two-photon loss term in the master equation (\ref{quantummastereq}) preserves coherence \cite{gilles1993}.
+In contrast, the even superposition state (\ref{supeq}) flips to the odd superposition state $N\left(|\alpha\rangle - |-\alpha\rangle\right)$ under the action of a single annihilation operator $a$, hence the single photon loss term in the master equation (\ref{qbmeq}) does not preserve coherence.

-Figure \ref{wignerfig} gives snapshots of the system oscillator position probability density $P(x,t)=\langle x|\rho(t)|x\rangle$ when the two initial coherent state wavefunctions making up the superposition pass through each other at $x=0$ (at time instants $\tau_k=\Omega t_k={\pi}(k+1/2),\, k=0,1,2,\dots$).
+Figure \ref{interferencefig} gives snapshots of the system oscillator position probability density $P(x,t)=\langle x|\rho(t)|x\rangle$ when the two initial coherent state wavefunctions making up the superposition pass through each other at $x=0$ (at time instants $\tau_k=\Omega t_k={\pi}(k+1/2),\, k=0,1,2,\dots$).
 These snapshots can be interpreted as the marginal probability distributions obtained by integrating over the momentum coordinate of Wigner function distributions that are similar to those shown in Fig. \ref{wignerfig} (but for different parameter values).
 The presence of quantum coherence is manifested in $P(x,t)$ having an oscillatory dependence about $x=0$.
 In contrast to the gravity toy model (c.f., Fig. \ref{GRp_dis}), the interference fringes survive longer than the initial coherent state peaks; even after 190 cycles a small amount of interference is still present, while the initial coherent states have decayed away.

 Proceeding as in Sec. \ref{gravdecohsec} for the scalar gravity model, We can operationally quantify the decoherence of an initial superposition of coherent states by using the fringe visibility measure $\nu$ (\ref{visibilityeq}) for the position detection probability density.
 Figure \ref{visibilityfig} shows the time dependence of the visibility $\nu$ for a range of parameter choices.
-Consistent with expectations, the rate at which visibility is reduced increases with larger initial amplitude, as well as larger damping parameter and bath temperature.
+The rate at which the visibility is reduced increases with larger damping parameter and bath temperature as for the single photon damping case with master equation (\ref{qbmeq}), but contrary to single photon damping the visibility reduction rate decreases with larger initial amplitude.